LisKorzun/react---technical-assignments/extra-materials/react-interview-questions.md

     <p>React applications are built from isolated pieces of UI called components.
     A component is a piece of the UI (user interface) that has its own logic and appearance.
     <b>A React component is a JavaScript function that returns markup.</b>
-    Components can be as small as a button, or as large as an entire page. </p>
+    Components can be as small as a button, or as large as an entire page.
+    React component names must always start with a capital letter, while HTML tags must be lowercase.</p>

 ```js
 function MyButton() {